apollographql/apollo-server/docs/source/deployment/netlify.md

 );
 ```

-If we’ve got everything set up correctly, we’ll see the greeting that we wrote in our resolver show up in the frontend:
+If we've got everything set up correctly, we'll see the greeting that we wrote in our resolver show up in the frontend:

 <div style="text-align:center">
 ![React Frontend](../images/welcometoreact.png)